iost-official/iost-docs/docs/2-intro-of-iost/Smart-contract.md

 ## Smart Contract Permission System

 Transactions support multiple signatures.
-Within a contract, you can use `RequireAuth()` to check if the current context bears the signature of a certain ID.
+Within a contract, you can use `requireAuth()` to check if the current context bears the signature of a certain ID.
 Calls between smart contracts will relay signature authorizations.
 For example, if `A.a` calls `B.b`, authorization to `B.b` from a user is implied when `A.a` is called.

 Smart contracts can check the stack of calling, and answer questions such as "Who invoked this ABI."
 This allows for certain operations to exist.